HOME

 Vexillarius Legionary who carried the Cohort's banner showing its designation.

-Imagnifer If this position were to be employed in a cohort, it would be acceptable for am Imagnifer serve as an acolyte and to bear some item for the Order of Centurions, such as a the Gospel Book, censor, or torch in the Divine Liturgy.
+Imagnifer If this position were to be employed in a cohort, it would be acceptable for an Imagnifer to serve as an acolyte and to bear some item for the Order of Centurions, such as a the Gospel Book, censor, or torch in the Divine Liturgy.
 All of these were lessor orders in the ancient Church

 Signifer A Signifer was responsible for signaling commands in the Century and carried a staff with emblems to do so.